G-Okumu/react-hooks-react-router-code-along/README.md

 - Add `react-router-dom` to an existing React application
 - Create multiple client-side routes

+# use react-dom V6, check out its documentation.

 ## Introduction

 So far, we have been building our applications without any navigation, so